Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

-It is worth remarking that although the QHT robustness bound can be, as shown here for the case of applying depolarization channel, enhanced by input randomization, it already presents a valid, non-trivial condition with deterministic (without smoothing) quantum input (Theorem \ref{thm:main}).
-This contrasts with the classical scenario, where the addition of classical noise sources to the input state is necessary to generate a probability distribution corresponding to the input data, from which an adversarial robustness bound can be derived \cite{cohen2019certified}.
+It is worth remarking that although the QHT robustness bounds can be, as shown here for the case of applying depolarization channel, enhanced by {active} input randomization, it already presents a valid, non-trivial condition with {noiseless} (without smoothing) quantum input ({Theorems~\ref{thm:main},~\ref{thm:fidelity_bound}, Corollary~\ref{cor:trace_bound_pure_mixed} and Lemma~\ref{lem: elementary bound}}).
+This contrasts with the {deterministic} classical scenario, where the addition of classical noise sources to the input state is necessary to generate a probability distribution corresponding to the input data, from which an adversarial robustness bound can be derived \cite{cohen2019certified}.
 This distinction between the quantum and classical settings roots in the probabilistic nature of measurements on quantum states, which of course applies to both pure and mixed state inputs.